 The Standing Orders, Scheme of Delegations, Financial Regulations, Contract Standing Orders and other procedures describe how the Authority operates and how decisions are made to ensure that these are efficient, transparent and accountable to local people.
 All these key policies were kept under review during the year and amendments made as and when necessary.
-A full review of all the above documents took place during the autumn of 2019 and the amended drafts were submitted firstly to the Standards Committee in October 2019 and then to the Planning and Resources, Audit and Performance Committees in March 2020.

 Meetings of the Authority are held in public and live streamed, save for individual items of a sensitive nature properly considered in confidential session in accordance with the legislation.
 Agendas and minutes of meetings are available for inspection on the Authority's website.
-Members of the public may ask questions and make representations in person / remotely on relevant matters at meetings.
+Members of the public may ask questions and make representations in person on relevant matters at meetings.
 Each of the Committees has distinct terms of reference, with each having a periodic review.
-Member attendance for the Authority and Committee meetings during the year was 74%.
+Member attendance for the Authority and Committee meetings during the year was 75%.

 The roles and responsibilities of the members and officers are further defined in member / officer job descriptions and there is a Local Protocol for Member and Officer Relations.
-The roles of the Chief Executive, Monitoring Officer and Chief Finance Officer are filled, with each officer fully understanding their respective responsibilities - none of the holders of these roles have changed during the year.
+The roles of the Chief Executive, Monitoring Officer and Chief Finance Officer are filled, with each officer fully understanding their respective responsibilities.
+The role of the Monitoring Officer is generally performed in-house by the Authority's Solicitor and this position became vacant in January 2025.
+An Interim Monitoring Officer has been appointed whilst the Authority recruits a permanent person for this position.
+In addition, an agreement has been signed with